-Boating can be a great lifestyle, but we know it can get tough at times.
+Boating can be a great lifestyle, but it can get tough at times.
 To help out, we want to put boaters in touch with the people who can help.

 “Thank you so much for all the help and assistance you have offered us, we never knew that there was support we could get.”Boater